Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: Okay.

-A: And that's assuming that he's on a regular raw diet, you know, all year round, right?
+Q: And that's assuming that he's on a regular raw diet, you know, all year round, right?

 A: Yeah.
 Do you have a question?